MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/cloud-voice-landing-page.md

 For guidance on planning a Teams voice solution as part as your overall plan to upgrade to Teams, see [PSTN considerations for upgrading to Teams from Skype for Business on-premises](upgrade-to-teams-on-prem-pstn-considerations.md).

-For more information about how to implement your voice migration, see the [Contoso voice migration case study](voice-case-study-overview.md)<br>.
+For more information about how to implement your voice migration, see the [Contoso voice migration case study](voice-case-study-overview.md).
 The case study describes how a fictional multi-national corporation, Contoso, implemented a Teams voice solution for their organization.
-It contains the following articles.